-2. Entry to such a Championship will be withheld by the Regional Executive if it concludes that a boxer has deliberately moved (i) club or (ii) region, solely for the purposes of entering a championship.
+2. Entry to such a Championship will be withheld by the Regional Executive Committee if it concludes that a Boxer has deliberately moved (i) club or (ii) region, solely for the purposes of entering a championship.

-3. Before reaching a conclusion that a boxer has deliberately moved (i) club or (ii) region, solely for the purposes of entering a championship, the Regional Executive Committee shall have regard to the following:

-- (a) Whether a boxer completed the move at least one calendar month before the regional weigh-in; - (b) Whether a boxer has had at least one bout for his/her new club before entering a Championship; - (c) Any other matter that the Regional Executive Committee considers relevant.

-4. Any boxer who moves from one club to another and, at the same time moves Regions, may not, within three calendar months of this move, make any further move, if they wish to enter a championship.

-5. Subject to ratification by the England Boxing Championships Sub Committee, any decision of a Regional Executive will be final.
+- 3. Before reaching a conclusion that a Boxer has deliberately moved (i) club or (ii) region, solely for the purposes of entering a championship, the Regional Executive Committee shall have regard to the following: - a.
+Whether a Boxer completed the move at least one calendar month before the regional weigh-in; - b.
+Whether a Boxer has had at least 1 bout for their new club before entering a Championship; - c.
+Any other matter that the Regional Executive Committee considers relevant. - 4.
+Any Boxer who moves from one club to another and, at the same time moves Regions, may not, within three calendar months of this move, make any further move, if they wish to enter a championship. - 5.
+Subject to ratification by the England Boxing Championships Sub Committee, any decision of a Regional Executive Committee will be final.